| THE RISE AND FALL OF EGYPT We often hear it said that "civilization travels westward." What

 comfortable and less wearisome, has been a very good thing for the

+progress of the world.
 It has driven the white people of Europe to the ends of the

+earth.
 It has populated the mountains and the plains of our own country.
+It has made many millions of men travel ceaselessly from east to

 west and from south to north until they have found the climate and

+the living conditions which suit them best.
 In the western part of Asia this instinct which compels living

 beings to seek the greatest amount of comfort possible with the